ryanczm/Analytic-Musings/_posts/2023-12-10-etf-momentum-mr.md

 As post-mortem, I revamped my approach to something much simpler/ML-free (exponential/simple moving averages), based off QuantTwit wisdom above.
 I analyze the data, uncover two patterns/effects, then backtest two strategies based off these patterns.
 One performs well, the other performs poorly.
 I then takeaway some learning points.

-The repo/code for the project is [here](https://github.com/ryanczm/Quant/tree/master/A.%20TSE%20ETF%20Mean-Reversion%20Momentum%20Strategy).
+The repo/code for the project is [here](https://github.com/ryanczm/Quant/blob/master/1.%20TSE%20ETF%20Mean-Reversion%20Momentum%20Strategy/strategy.ipynb).
+Challenging parts were: 1.
+Coding up a stoploss, 2.
+Parallelizing backtest logic to ensure each each day's prices were kept separate in the backtest and 3.
+Ensuring signals were converted to positions in correct fashion.

 ## Data Analyis